mlandis/phyddle/docs/source/workspace.rst

 This section describes how phyddle organizes files and directories in its workspace.
 Visit :ref:`Formats` to learn more about file formats.
-Visit :ref:`Settings` to learn more about managing directories and projects within a workspace.
+Visit :ref:`Configuration` to learn more about managing directories and projects within a workspace.

 By default, phyddle saves work from its pipeline steps to the location